 If you think your employer is not doing enough to make sure everyone stays safe, there are a few things you can do.

 - If you are a member of a union, get in touch with your union representative or call the union office for help.
-You can join your union via Australian Unions;
+Join your union here.

 - If there is a serious incident, you can call SafeWork SA on 1300 365 255.
 You can also contact SafeWork about other issues by email: email@example.com